Smoking a cigarette gives you an immediate sense of relief and relaxation, as the chemicals in nicotine interact with your brain.

 Cut back on alcohol

 Drinking alcohol regularly can heighten your feelings of anxiety.
-Try and limit your intake of alcoholic drinks.
+It’s best to give up alcohol completely for a few weeks when you first stop smoking if this isn't possible try and limit your intake of alcoholic drinks.

 There is lots of support to help you quit smoking from health advisers, they are ready with tips, information and encouragement.